mbursa/sim5/doc/sim5lib-doc.md

     DEVICEFUNC INLINE double distrib_hit(sim5distrib *d)

-With the help of precomputed cummulative distribution function it generates a value form the interval [x_min:x_max] and returns tnis value.
+With the help of precomputed cummulative distribution function it generates a value form the interval [x_min:x_max] and returns this value.

 **Parameters**